grafana/loki/docs/overview/comparisons.md

 In comparison, Promtail's use case is specifically tailored to Loki.
 Its main mode of operation is to discover log files stored on disk and forward them associated with a set of labels to Loki.
-Promtail can do service discovery for Kubernetes pods running on the same node as Promtail, act as a Docker logging driver, read logs from specified folders, and tail the systemd journal.
+Promtail can do service discovery for Kubernetes pods running on the same node as Promtail, act as a container sidecar or a Docker logging driver, read logs from specified folders, and tail the systemd journal.

 The way Loki represents logs by a set of label pairs is similar to how [Prometheus](https://prometheus.io) represents metrics.
 When deployed in an